What is a breast lift?

 Breast lift results

 Results are generally long-lasting, but not permanent.
-Breasts will continue to change naturally with age and due to factors such as gravity, weight fluctuations, and pregnancy.
+Breasts will continue to change naturally with age and factors such as gravity, weight fluctuations, and pregnancy will impact these changes.
 However, with proper care, patients can maintain the results of their breast lift for many years.

 Recovery after a breast lift